Owen Laukkanen

-Owen Laukkanen (born February 20, 1983) is a Canadian mystery writer, the creator of the Stevens and Windermere series.
+Owen Matthew Sellers Laukkanen (born February 20, 1983) is a Canadian mystery writer, the creator of the Stevens and Windermere series, among other novels.
 His first novel, The Professionals, was a finalist for the Anthony Award for Best First Novel at Bouchercon 2013, the annual World Mystery Convention.
 It was also listed as one of the top 100 novels of 2012 by Kirkus Reviews.
 Laukkanen lives in Vancouver, British Columbia.

 Background

 Laukkanen was born in Vancouver, British Columbia, and raised in Windsor, Ontario.
 He graduated from the University of British Columbia with Bachelor of Fine Arts degree in creative writing in 2006.
 After graduation, finding work proved to be a challenge.
 He even applied to work as a driver for an escort agency, thinking it might provide interesting material for a novel.
 Finally he came across an ad in Craigslist looking for a writer to report on the World Series of Poker.

 Although he knew nothing about poker, he was hired by PokerListings.com and jet-setted around the world for the next three years, covering matches in exotic locales like Monaco and Macau.